Lensed or not lensed: Determining lensing magnifications for binary neutron star mergers from a single detection: Discriminating between high-mass binaries and lensed binaries

 We then demonstrate the same test for a ($m_1=m_2=2\,\rm M_\odot$) \emph{unlensed but high-mass BNS} at an observed distance $D^{\rm est}$ of $100$ Mpc.
 In this case, the tidal deformability from the gravitational-wave phasing and from the EOS/masses overlap (see Fig.~\ref{fig:magnificationIllustration2}, top panel), favoring the unlensed hypothesis.
 Thus, the test can be used to discriminate between intrinsically high-mass BNSs and lensed BNSs.
 Note that here, for the sake of illustrating the method, we have fixed the magnification; we show the more general case with variable magnification below. \\

 Let us now consider the more general case with arbitrary magnification, instead of fixed magnification.
-Given a source population (which we assume to be the galactic double neutron star population), we can estimate the lensing magnification $p(\mu|d, \HLDNS)$

-where we have explicitly defined the hypothesis $\HLDNS$ to refer to the magnification estimate from the binary \emph{masses} (see Appendix~\ref{app:methods} for the detailed derivation).\footnote{I.e., the mass prior $p(M|\HLDNS)$ is the one for galactic double neutron stars, but we make no explicit constraint on the tidal measurements. } This is done by \emph{unbiasing} the GW measurement such that it is consistent with the expected source population (see Fig.~\ref{fig:MagnificationPosteriorIllustration}, for an illustration of the process for GW190425).
+Given a source population (which we assume to be the galactic double neutron star population), we can estimate the lensing magnification $p(\mu|d, \HLDNS)$ where we have explicitly defined the hypothesis $\HLDNS$ to refer to the magnification estimate from the binary \emph{masses} (see Appendix~\ref{app:methods} for the detailed derivation).
+I.e., the mass prior $p(M|\HLDNS)$ is the one for galactic double neutron stars (a normal distribution with a $2.69 \,\rm M_\odot$ mean and $0.12\, \rm M_\odot$ standard deviation~\cite{Farrow_2019}), but we make no explicit constraint on the tidal measurements.
+This is done by \emph{unbiasing} the GW measurement such that it is consistent with the expected source population (see Fig.~\ref{fig:MagnificationPosteriorIllustration}, for an illustration of the process for GW190425).

 Alternatively, we can estimate the magnification $\mu$ by combining the estimated tidal deformability with the directly measured one (see Appendix~\ref{app:methods})

 where $p(\tilde{\Lambda}^{\textrm{phase}}|d,\HU)$ is the posterior distribution of the measured tidal deformability under the unlensed hypothesis, $\tilde{\Lambda}^{\textrm{est}}$ is the estimated tidal deformability with a given magnification and EOS, and $\langle \cdots \rangle$ refers to an average over the mass and distance posterior samples.
 The weight $\mathcal{W}_{\rm EOS}$ is given by